mdranger/chain3j/docs/source/command_line.rst

 - Wallet creation
 - Wallet password management
-- Ether transfer from one wallet to another
+- Mc transfer from one wallet to another
 - Generation of Solidity smart contract wrappers

 The command line tools can be obtained as a zipfile/tarball from the